Pillgwenlly: Poverty

+Economy

+Regeneration

+In the 1960s and 1970s Pillgwenlly, like much of Newport, saw slum clearances and mass construction of council housing.
+In the 2010s it received extensive Big Lottery funding for regeneration and community facilities.
+This led to the opening of the Pillgwenlly Millenium Centre (known as Pill Mill) which today hosts local community groups, charities, and cultural events.
+In May 2023 Newport City Council launched a "masterplan" for regeneration of the area, including a new community facility on Commercial Road, a heritage and education site at the former Cattle Market, and other proposed but unfunded ideas.

+Social issues

 In July 2015, Gwent Police proposed a plan to develop a designated area for prostitution within the boundaries of Pill.
-The proposal follows a similar pilot scheme in the north of England, and a police spokeswoman said enforcement alone was "not an effective solution".
+The proposal follows a similar pilot scheme in the North of England, and a police spokeswoman said enforcement alone was "not an effective solution".
 Officers stated that no decision would be made until they had looked at evidence from other initiatives and consulted with residents, businesses and the council.
 Officers commented that similar schemes had increased the reporting of offences against prostitutes, and allowed other agencies to work with women to help them leave the sex industry.
-Monmouth MP David Davies, who has debated prostitution on the Council of Europe, was cautious about the proposed area, and said that it "should not become like Amsterdam."
+Monmouth MP David Davies, who had debated prostitution on the Council of Europe, was cautious about the proposed area, and said that it "should not become like Amsterdam."

+In 2022 the area trialled pod accommodation for homeless people on Lower Dock Street, which was opposed by local Labour councillor Saeed Adan and local residents over concerns around sex work and drug use, but the project was extended to continue until 2025.